The Room Where It Happened

 About this listen

-Bolton’s account starts with his long march to the West Wing as Trump and others woo him for the national security job.
-The minute he lands, he has to deal with Syria’s chemical attack on the city of Douma and the crises after that never stop.
-As he writes early on, “If you don’t like turmoil, uncertainty, and risk - all the while being constantly overwhelmed with information, decisions to be made, and sheer amount of work - and enlivened by international and domestic personality and ego conflicts beyond description, try something else.”
+Bolton’s “first tell-all memoir by such a high-ranking official” (The New York Times) starts with his long march to the West Wing as Trump and others woo him for the National Security job.
+The minute he lands, he has to deal with Syria’s chemical attack on the city of Douma, and the crises after that never stop.
+As he writes in the opening pages, “If you don’t like turmoil, uncertainty, and risk—all the while being constantly overwhelmed with information, decisions to be made, and sheer amount of work—and enlivened by international and domestic personality and ego conflicts beyond description, try something else.”

 Something went wrong.
 Please try again in a few minutes.